ezsystems/PlatformUIBundle/docs/subitem-udw-in-sf-app.md

 ### Where's the app object ?

+The goal of this project is to extract some components (UDW, Subitem, ...) from a larger system to make them act as if they were independant.
+But internally, those components will still use the whole system ie the `eZ.PlatformUIApp` and its dependencies.
+This brings the question of how the components exposed as WebComponent will access the app.

 Internally, we might need a *fake* app object to provide at least the JavaScript REST Client instance and most likely others things ?
 Maybe, we also need to replicate others types of components (View Services or even top level view).